San Francisco Municipal Railway fleet: Inactive/retired light rail vehicles

 In addition, No. 1271 is used as an office trailer in a Bay Area scrapyard.

 The succeeding Breda LRV2/LRV3 fleet of 151 cars is scheduled to phase into retirement between 2021, when the oldest cars are 25 years old, and completely retire by 2027.
 25 years is considered the useful lifespan of light rail vehicles, per the FTA and Muni.
 Since delivery of the Siemens LRV4 fleet has been ahead of schedule, Muni is considering an earlier retirement for some of the oldest Breda cars.

+Retirement for the Breda fleet was completed in 2025.

 Historic streetcar fleet

 Historic streetcars are run on the F Market & Wharves and E Embarcadero lines.
 Introduced as a regular, year-round service in 1995, the F-line heritage streetcar service started out 12 years earlier as a temporary, replacement tourist attraction for the cable cars – known as the San Francisco Historic Trolley Festival – during an almost two-year suspension (1982–84) of all cable-car service to permit major infrastructure rebuilding to take place.

 The historic streetcar fleet is composed mostly of PCC cars as well as 1920s-vintage Peter Witt cars from Milan.
 In addition, Muni operates streetcars from around the world which were bought or donated to the transit agency.

 The vintage fleet is looked over by the nonprofit Market Street Railway organization, but the vehicles are owned and operated by Muni.